Kabuken/test_connection/README.md

-# data-trap HP
+# DATA-TRAP HP
-This page is data-trap.llc HP.
+This page is DATA-TRAP.LLC HP.